Teacher Education

 Certification

 Upon successful completion of all coursework and clinical practice, candidates are eligible to apply and may be recommended for a State of Nebraska teaching certificate.
-Candidates should apply for the certificate in the semester they graduate.
+Candidates may be recommended to NDE once all holds with UNO are cleared.
 If a candidate applies for certification 5 years or more after completing all coursework and clinical practice, a review is required to determine if more coursework is needed.

 Information on application procedures can be obtained in the Office of Academic Advising and Field Experiences, Roskens Hall 204.
 You may also email unocertification@unomaha.edu